-DRAMA 30 Drama 30 will take your theatre journey to the next level.
-Improv, stage combat, viewpoints, Greek Chorus, neutral mask, monologues, radio plays, and filming scenes are just some of the possibilities in this course!
-You will also learn to focus your practice with more formal actor warmups and thoughtful reflection.
+DRAMA 30 This advanced course will take your theatre journey to the next level.
+Improv, stage combat, Greek Chorus, neutral mask, monologues, radio plays, and filming scenes are just some of the possibilities in Drama 30!
+Learn to focus your practice with more formal actor warmups and reflective practice to deepen your understanding of the art of performance.
 A final project, incorporating elements from throughout the course, will let you show off your strongest skills with classmates who support and encourage you the whole way.
-We also get to take in a live production at one of our amazing local, professional theatres.
+We also experience the magic of live theatre with a trip to one of our incredible local professional productions.